acionescu/netcell-node/README.md

 # Description

-This illustrates how to install and setup a netcell node
+This illustrates how to install and setup a [Netcell](https://github.com/acionescu/netcell) node.

 # Requirements